 Incandescent light has characteristics that emit light waves similar to sunlight.
-So you can charge solar lights using artificial incandescent bulbs.
+So you can charge solar lights in artificial incandescent bulbs without sun.
 Incandescent light bulbs are about 80% as efficient as sunlight.
 While it is not as efficient as sunlight, it can still provide enough power for your solar lights.
 You just need to place the solar lights about 20 inches away from the incandescent bulbs for a few hours.
 Most light bulbs produce between 40-100 watts of light.
 The bigger the wattage, the faster your solar lights will charge.

-You can charge solar lights with LED bulbs.
+You can charge solar lights with LED bulbs without sun.
 LED lights emit visible light, long infrared waves, and ultraviolet waves.
 These waves are the same as those produced by the sun.
 LED lights can charge solar lights when you don’t have access to indoor lighting.
 While using LED lights, you need to charge the solar panel for more than 10 to 12 hours.

-Many solar lights are coming up with USB ports, so you will not have to rely on sunlight or artificial lights.
+Many solar lights come with USB ports, so you will not have to rely on sunlight or artificial lights.
 You can directly charge the lights using any power bank or your laptop.

 Clean Solar Panels

 Solar panels can collect dust and grime as time passes.
 They gather on the panels, blocking the sunlight from reaching the solar panel.
 In addition, the dirt will eventually cause rusting in the metal components of your solar panel.
-To help it charge more efficiently without sunlight, you require regular clean the solar panel.
+To charge solar lights more effectively when without sun.
+Please clean solar panels regularly.